Where to Ski March

 Average monthly snowfall in March: 33 cm

-Verbier is known as the ‘Alpine Ibiza’ and one of the best off-piste ski resorts in the world, with sun-drenched slopes, legendary après-ski, and a breathtaking high altitude setting of 1500 metres.
-Around this time of the year, you can expect miles of pistes available for intermediates, and the powder is known to stay deep for the formidable off-piste and black runs.
+Set at a breathtaking high altitude of 1,500 metres, you can expect miles of pistes available for intermediates, and the powder is known to stay deep for the formidable off-piste and black runs.

 Oxford Ski Company recommends: Checking out the run of après bars located off the Meridan lift and down to the Place Centrale.
 Here, these après bars are open from the afternoon till late in the evening.